- Page 1 Moto G5 (2017)

 Moto G5 – Software

-The Moto G5 runs Android 7.0 Nougat, in just about the purest form you’ll find outside of a Google Pixel phone.
+The Moto G5 runs Android 7.0 Nougat out the box, in just about the purest form you’ll find outside of a Google Pixel phone.
 It’s a good-looking, intuitive piece of software.

 If you’ve used Android but haven’t tried 7.0 yet, there are many changes, but the ones I’ve noticed most are the way the basic nav and notifications have changed.
 A quick flick up on the home screen brings up the apps menu, rather than using a button on the icon dock.

-It sounds like a minor change, but gives Android more of the swooshy sense movement Google added to the system with Android 5.0’s Material interface.
+It sounds like a minor change, but gives Android more of the swooshy sense movement Google added to the system with Android’s Material interface.

 There are a few Moto additions, but they sit outside of the core Android experience and can be switched off if you like.
 When you get a notification, the Moto G5’s screen phases in and out intermittently, letting you see them while the phone’s on a desk without eating up too much battery.